 - What I like to do then, is to place a straining basket with peeled fingerling potatoes in order to steam them above the pot.
 They will take a fantastic flavor.
 Cook like that during around 1 hour, checking that it doesn’t burn (play with the temperature and stir smoothly “bottom-up”).
 The sauce should reduce and become unctuous.
 If you are in hurry add a little bit of flour (outside of the pot, in a ladle with a little bit of sauce, and then incorporated slowly to avoid lumps), but it’s better to let it reduce progressively.

 Some personal and optional twists:

-- I added a pig foot to bring extra collagens to the sauce.
+- I added a veal or pig foot to bring extra collagens to the sauce.
 In fact, I followed my mom's tip which consisted in adding a veal foot, but I didn't find any.
 So, I replaced it by a pork foot, which was not as efficient as the veal.